Procris repens

-Procris repens is a species of flowering plant in the nettle family, Urticaceae, commonly known as the watermelon begonia or sisik naga, although the latter name may also refer various Pyrrosia species.
+Procris repens is a species of flowering plant in the nettle family, Urticaceae.
+It is commonly known as watermelon begonia or sisik naga, although the latter name may also refer various Pyrrosia species.

-P. repens is an interesting specimen to demonstrate the metamorphosis of chloroplasts (outward of cell) to amyloplasts (inward of cell) if studied with a microscope.
+Procris repens is an interesting specimen to demonstrate the metamorphosis of chloroplasts (outward of cell) to amyloplasts (inward of cell) if studied with a microscope.

 Under its synonym Elatostema repens it has won the Royal Horticultural Society's Award of Garden Merit.
 E. repens var. pulchrum has also won the award.
-Procris repens is also commonly referred to as Pellionia repens, although this name is now regarded as a synonym of Procris repens.